 Field and Racing Watches

 Field watches are the basis of most modern watches.
 These watches are defined by their rugged exterior, simple design, and above all else, their incredible ability to keep ticking!
-The original easy to read face of field watches inspired the bolder numerals of the aviator watch.
+The original easy to read face of field watches inspired the bolder numerals of the aviator watch, commonly found in most IWC watches.
 In contrast, the first field watches' rugged leather strap and fabric bands inspired the corrosion-proof bands used in modern dive watches.

 The first field watches were rugged and seemingly indestructible and from these roots blossomed a wealth of watch options.